+Group

-2023 2022
+2024 2023

 \$'000 \$'000

-At 1 January - 917
+At 1 January 1,915

 Allowance for expected credit losses 1,915

-Written off (917)

-At 31 December 1,915
+At 31 December 1,915 1,915

-13. Contract balances (Continued)
+13. Contract balances (continued)

 (ii) Contract liabilities

 Contract liabilities relate primarily to progress billing issued in excess of the Group's rights to the consideration.
 The contract liabilities are recognised as revenue when the Group fulfils its performance obligation under the contract with the customer.